 Findings from these consultations contributed to the final ELD Initiative reports which were launched in 2015: i) The value of land, prosperous lands and positive rewards through sustainable land management; ii) a report for policy and decision makers, Reaping economic and environmental benefits from sustainable land management; and iii) The economics of land degradation in Africa: benefits of action outweigh the costs.

-The consultations in Kenya, Sudan and Tanzania were funded by the Government of the Republic of Korea, channeled through the Secretariat of the UN Convention to Combat Desertification (UNCCD); while consultations held in Somalia were funded by the Government of Germany/GIZ.
+The consultations in Kenya, Sudan and Tanzania were funded by the Government of the Republic of Korea, channeled through the UNCCD Secretariat; while consultations held in Somalia were funded by the Government of Germany/GIZ.
 Project activities were implemented under the framework of UNDP’s Integrated Drylands Development Programme and carried out by GC-RED in close collaboration with the UNDP Country Offices in the selected countries and the Options and Pathways to Action working group of the ELD Initiative headed by the Stockholm Environment Institute (SEI).
 More >

 The current phase of the ELD Initiative support to Somalia (Dec 2017- Nov 2019) is undertaken as part of Component 1 of the EU-funded “Reversing land degradation in Africa through scaling-up evergreen agriculture” project commissioned to the GIZ-ELD Initiative.
 It builds on the previous ELD Initiative support which successfully brought together a wide range of relevant stakeholders to form a targeted consultation process aimed at developing a holistic view of the biophysical state and trend of land and their socio-economic implications.